TomHoenderdos/UvA_Ruby/tutorials/ruby.markdown

 Scenario: Student can submit an assignment
 Given I am a student
-When I submit an assignment to my teacher
+When I submit an assigment to my teacher
 Then my teacher should have my assignment
 ```